GDPR: what are the basic principles?

 6. Confidentiality and integrity

-As a researcher you must handle personal data confidentially and take appropriate measures to guarantee the confidentiality and integrity of the data.
+As a researcher you must handle personal data confidentially and take appropriate measures to guarantee the confidentiality and integrity of the data so that the data are protected against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 Accountability